romkatv/powerlevel10k/README.md

 Thankfully, this is easy to fix.
 This happens if you have successfully installed Powerline fonts, but did not make a Powerline font the default font in your terminal emulator (e.g., 'terminator', 'gnome-terminal', 'konsole', etc.,).

+#### Segments are printed in strange colors

+Besides of choosing the right color scheme for your terminal editor, you should be aware that your terminal is capable of displaying 256 colors.
+You can check that by invoking `echotc Co` in your terminal.
+It should show 256.
+If it shows less than that, you have to set a terminal that is capable of displaying 256 colors like `xterm-256color` in your `~/.zshrc`:

+    TERM=xterm-256color

 ### Meta